 European explorers are known to have visited these waters in the 1500s and in 1603, the English Captain Martin Pring is said to have sighted the islands and named them The Fox Islands.
 Permanent settlement by English colonists did not take place until after cessation of the French and Indian Wars in 1763.
-Thaddeus Carver arrived from Marshfield, MA in 1766 and in 1776 pruchased 700 acres from Francis Cogswell who operated a sawmill on the southern shore of the South Island in the area which later bacame known as Carver's Harbor.
+According to a petition to King George III, dated 1772, Thaddeus Carver arrived from Marshfield, MA in 1762 and by 1775 he was operating a saw mill on 700 acres purchased from Francis Cogswell on the southern shore of the South Island in the area which later became known as Carver's Harbor.

-The first large Federal contracts were for granite blocks to reinforece the gun platforms at Forts along the Atlantic and Gulf coasts prior to the Civil War.
+The first large Federal contracts were for granite blocks to reinforce the gun platforms at Forts along the Atlantic and Gulf coasts prior to the Civil War.
 Granite was shipped for:

 the base of the Brooklyn Bridge